emmett-framework/emmett/docs/dal/models.md

 ```

 > **Note:**
-> weppy forms currently shows up only writable fields, even if you declare fields as readable.
+> weppy forms currently show up only writable fields, even if you declare fields as readable.
 An update to this behavior in order to display also readable fields is planned for the next versions.

 ###Form labels
 Labels are useful to produce good titles for your fields in forms: